AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ---
 title: Revised patches for Google Maps access loss on all Adobe Commerce versions
-description: 'This article provides a fix for Adobe Commerce merchants who are not compatible with any recent [!DNL Google Maps] versions from 3.54+.'
+description: This article provides a fix for Adobe Commerce merchants who are not compatible with any recent [!DNL Google Maps] versions from 3.54+.
 feature: Install, Upgrade
 role: Developer
+exl-id: 6151e89a-3190-40cb-b599-94ae5530488b
 ---
 # Revised patches for [!DNL Google Maps] access loss on all Adobe Commerce versions